NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Safest Country in Central America

-Costa Rica ranks 39th on the Global Peace Index — genuinely safe by any measure.
+Costa Rica scores 1.843 on the 2026 Global Peace Index — the safest country in Latin America.
 No military since 1948.
-Compared to neighbors Guatemala, Honduras, and El Salvador (all in the bottom quarter of the GPI), Costa Rica is an island of stability.
+Compared to neighbors Guatemala, Honduras, and El Salvador (all far less peaceful), Costa Rica is an island of stability.
 Major crimes against expats are rare; petty theft in San José is manageable with basic awareness.

 💰